Wondering which Bonaventure Cemetery tours are best — or if you should even tour it at all?

 Bonaventure Cemetery is open from 8 am – 5 pm daily.
 The gates close at exactly 5 pm, so make sure you head towards the exit at least 15 minutes before closing.

 You don’t need a ticket to enter Bonaventure Cemetery.
 It is free to enter and drive or walk around on your own.
-You only need to purchase a ticket in advance if you want to go on a guided tour.
+You only need to purchase a ticket in advance if you want to do a guided tour.

 When people talk about Little Gracie, they’re referring to Gracie Watson, who is buried in Bonaventure Cemetery.
 Her plot is one of the most visited in the cemetery, thanks to the many ghost tour guides who like share her story.
 She was born in 1883 and died in 1889, and it’s often said her spirit can still be found roaming Johnson Square.